LouisMazel/maz-ui/.github/CONTRIBUTING.md

 ### More

-Import all modules & components in the Vue App from `maz-ui` do you need and then, clean all your changes and not commit anything in `package/testing`
+Import all modules & components in the Vue App from `maz-ui` do you need and then, clean all your changes and don't commit anything in `package/testing`

 ## Documentation